ibm-cloud-docs/Registry/registry_notices_iam_private_network.md

 ## Original announcement
 {: #registry_notices_iam_pivate_network_announce}

-The original announcement that this notification mirrors is [Source IP Preservation for Private Connections to {{site.data.keyword.registrylong_notm}}](https://www.ibm.com/blog/announcement/source-ip-preservation-for-private-connections-to-ibm-cloud-container-registry/){: external} and it was published on 7 April 2022.
+The original announcement was published on 7 April 2022.